mmeendez8/mmeendez8.github.io/_posts/2021-07-01-dvc-tutorial.md

 ## Version the data

-If we follow [DVC get started page](https://dvc.org/doc/start), we need to initialize the project running `dvc init` so let's run that first and commit those internal files to github.com
+If we follow [DVC get started page](https://dvc.org/doc/start){:target="_blank"}{:rel="noopener noreferrer"}, we need to initialize the project running `dvc init` so let's run that first and commit those internal files to github.com

 ```bash
 git init